(click to enlarge)

 So what’s the significance?

-While researchers can’t pinpoint the exact reason students showed better mental health and physical quality of life, the Mediterranean diet is believed to be a major factor.
-Additionally, improved physical health will generally boost your mental health in the long run.
+While researchers can’t pinpoint the exact reason the students showed a better mental health and physical quality of life, the Mediterranean diet is believed to be a major factor.
+Improved physical health will generally boost mental health.

 Simply adding fruits, vegetables, nuts, lean meat, and cereal to your diet, while limiting sweets, could be the first step to fighting illnesses such as heart disease and minor depression by boosting your overall mood.
 For those with a family history of mental illness or heart disease, adding a fairly non-restrictive diet, such as the Mediterranean diet, can be a good strategy for increasing wellness.